KodAgge/AdvancedMachineLearning/Assignment 1/README.md

 # DD2434_Assigment_1
-First assigment in the course DD2434 Machine Learning, Advanced Couse
+The first assigment in the course _DD2434 Machine Learning, Advanced Course_.

+This assignment consists of mostly mathematical proofs and touches on the following subjects:
+* Eigen-decomposition
+* PCA
+* SVD
+* MDS
+* Isomap

 Before running the program all files need to be downloaded and put in the same file.
 You may need to install the following python libraries: pandas,